JavFuertes/TRUSS/README.md

 ### 3. The algorithm process

-We now intiate the convergence solver where we iteratively try to minimise the loss thorugh a gradient descent method in the `optimize_acqf` and through the choice of the `Expectedimprovement` function
+We now intiate the optimsier algorithm, this is done by iteratively try to minimise the loss through gradient based methods `optimize_acqf` which is guided by our acquisition function, in this case the `Expectedimprovement` function which can be expressed as follows,

-Moreover all the above process was narrowed down into the following code excerpt through `BoTorch`, our own Bayesian optimiser can also be found in [TRUSS_BOPT.py](TRUSS1/truss_bridge/TRUSS_Bopt.py),
+$$
+\text{EI}(x) = \mathbb{E}\bigl[
+\max(y - f^*, 0) \mid y\sim \mathcal{N}(\mu(x), \sigma^2(x))
+\bigr]
+$$

+The EI function is a simple yet effective way to guide the minimiser since we will always optimise the region where we believe the potential gain is highest.
+To do so we sample from our gaussian process and compare it with out current best solution $f^{*}$ we then perform $\text{argmin}(\text{EI}(x))$ for the n first solutions `raw_samples` which are then ran through the minimiser.

+In addition to this, the optimiser is set with some predisposed bounds where we can ensure as an example that our 15 cross section do not yield negative values leading to complex eigenfrequencies.
+We also set a number of `num_restarts` to help the minimiser to reset in case it gets stuck in local minima.
+Then the targuets are unnormalised to be evaluated by the loss function and then with the results we update the posterior and refit the gaussian process through `set_train_data`.
+The above process is all contained in the following code excerpt through use of the `BoTorch` module, our own Bayesian optimiser can also be found in [TRUSS_BOPT.py](TRUSS1/truss_bridge/TRUSS_Bopt.py),

 ```python
 def SingleBOPT(Y_init_single, X_init_single, n_iter, batch_size, Nrestats, objective_function):